A Levels and Pre U

 A LEVELS AND THE PRE U

-Here at Christ’s Hospital, we have decided to go fully linear with our A level Pre U, since the government reforms meant that AS levels were de-coupled from the A levels.
+Here at Christ’s Hospital, we are fully linear with our A level and Pre U, and have been since the government reforms de-coupling AS from the A levels.
 We believe this is the best method for teaching the course allowing for an uninterrupted five term, more in-depth thorough study of each subject, and allowing pupils to grow into independent, self-reliant, reflective learners.
 As such, all courses have a terminal examination taken at the end of two years of study.

 All pupils start with a choice of four subjects made up of the available Pre-U and A level subjects.
 The choice of subjects to be taken in Year 12 should be determined by two factors: the pupil’s academic potential to succeed and enthusiasm to study that subject.
 If both of these are present it is entirely possible for pupils to do well in that subject.
 If either is absent it is unlikely that pupils will enjoy the course or make a success of it.
-We believe that academic potential is well measured by high grades at GCSE and therefore we hope that pupils will have achieved an A or A* grade in subjects taken at GCSE which are to be continued at A level.
-In the case of the subjects where it has not been possible to take a GCSE in the subject, we expect an A grade in a related subject.
+We believe that academic potential is well measured by high grades at GCSE and therefore we hope that pupils will have achieved a level 7, 8 or 9 (A or A*) grade in subjects taken at GCSE which are to be continued at A level.
+In the case of the subjects where it has not been possible to take a GCSE, we expect a level 7 (A) grade in a related subject.
 For instance, if a pupil opts for the Economics course, we would expect them to have an A grade in Maths to take it at A level.
-Please note, if pupils opt for a subject and do not get at least an A grade in it at GCSE, we may ask them to reconsider their A level choices.
+Please note, if pupils opt for a subject and do not get at least a level 7 (A grade in it at GCSE, we may ask them to reconsider their A level choices.

-As a pupil progresses through their two year A-Level/Pre-U programme, they may choose to drop one of their chosen subjects and concentrate their efforts on the remaining three subjects.
+As a pupil progresses through their two year A-Level/Pre-U programme, they may refine their chosen subjects and concentrate their efforts on the remaining three subjects.
 We encourage any pupil to continue with four A-levels, if the timetable allows and they are capable of it.
 In terms of reducing the number of subjects taken, it is important not to drop the fourth “insurance” subject too early, certainly not until they have established their proficiency in the three remaining subjects that they wish to take forward.